gflaig/setFileDates/README.md

-setFileDates
+Repository: setFileDates
 ============
 flexibly set creation date, last modified date and last accessed date of files and folders

 -------------------------------------------------------------------------------------------------------------
-package FileDatesSet
+package: FileDatesSet
 -------------------------------------------------------------------------------------------------------------
 currently consists of 2 classes
-GUI class / Dojo based gui a creator of options file planned
+<br>GUI class / Dojo based gui as creator of options file <b>planned</b>

 -------------------------------------------------------------------------------------------------------------
-class FileDates
+class: FileDates
 -------------------------------------------------------------------------------------------------------------
-"FileDates" class carries the "main" method of the package "FileDatesSet" the "main" method of "FileDates" class reads in arguments and forwards them to
+"FileDates" class carries the "main" method of the package "FileDatesSet"
+<br>the "main" method of "FileDates" class reads in arguments and forwards them to
-	method "readparm" of class "FileDates" of the package "FileDatesSet"
+<br>	method "readparm" of class "FileDates" of the package "FileDatesSet"

 -------------------------------------------------------------------------------------------------------------
-class FileDatesSet
+class: FileDatesSet
 -------------------------------------------------------------------------------------------------------------
-"FileDatesSet" helds all code containg logic of the package "FileDatesSet" "FileDatesSet" is refrered to by "main" method withing "FileDates" class
+"FileDatesSet" helds all code containg logic of the package "FileDatesSet"
+<br>"FileDatesSet" is referred to by "main" method within "FileDates" class

 -------------------------------------------------------------------------------------------------------------
-Method readparm
+method: readparm
 -------------------------------------------------------------------------------------------------------------
 "readparm" first analyzes the arguments:
 >> -o ????? options points to the option file